inomera/lock-provider/README.md

 ##Redisson client, why we choose?

-Redisson is more appropriate for our interface ans also more mature according to the Jedis.
+Redisson is more appropriate for our interface and also more mature according to the Jedis.

 redisson github : https://github.com/redisson